Marak/mybuddy/ReadMe.md

 You can start using Buddy Pond by visiting `https://localhost`

+*Note: It's best to run `mybuddy` from the Terminal or Command Prompt if possible.*

 ## Compile My Buddy From source

 Would rather just run the source?
 Awesome!